-Accessing (Austrian) emergency services via phone is critical.
-You can call paramedics/ambulance services via numbers 144 (in Austria) or 112 (in Austria and all of Europe).
+Accessing (Austrian) emergency services via phone is critical - and also being able to receive phone calls.
+You can call paramedics/ ambulance services via numbers 144 (in Austria) or 112 (in Austria and all of Europe).

 Healthcare is organized very differently in Austria than in the US but on par with the usual standards of highly developed, industrialized countries.
 Health insurance is largely public, and there are only a few private insurance providers in addition to the mandatory public ones.
 Your health insurance is public and mandatorily assigned through your job - you are not able to choose.
 You will also receive a mint-green insurance card (= the so-called e-card) for accessing medical care and other healthcare-related services in Austria after registering with your school and being signed up for insurance by your school board (more on that below).